-Dependence on Key Personnel: In certain situations, we may rely heavily on certain key personnel of our firm, our affiliates, and/or the personnel of certain Advisers available on our platform.
-The departure of any such key personnel or their inability to fulfill their duties may adversely affect the ability of affected Client accounts, including our firm's ability to effectively implement the investment Program communicated to the Client in respect of such accounts and, as a result, adversely impact the performance of the accounts.
+Dependence on Key Personnel: Some of the Portfolios covered in this brochure may rely heavily on certain key personnel of Stifel or our other affiliates, and/or the personnel of certain Advisers available on Stifel Advisory platform.
+The departure of any such key personnel or their inability to fulfill their duties may adversely affect the ability of an applicable Portfolio to effectively implement its investment program and, as a result, adversely impact the performance of the Advisory accounts enrolled in such Portfolio.